-Sharon Regional Health System has played a major role in the community since its inception more than 100 years ago.
+Sharon Regional Health System has played a major role in the community since its inception 120 years ago.
 Today, we are proud to have developed a multifaceted array of medical, health and community services usually found only at institutions in much larger cities.

 In the late 1800s, the citizens of Sharon, Pennsylvania desperately needed the health care services that only a hospital can provide.
 Many residents were suffering from diseases caused by a lack of sanitation in the Shenango Valley.
 Diseases such as diphtheria, smallpox, pneumonia, typhoid, tuberculosis and pleurisy claimed many lives during this time.
 The community also had many surgical needs, frequently from industrial accidents and some from cancer.